Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Introduction

 In this work, we address symmetry-breaking for distributed navigation by proposing a winding-number-aware navigation algorithm.
+The framework of our proposed method is illustrated in \cref{fig:framework}.
 Our method adopts a hierarchical policy with a learning-based Planner that determines global cooperative strategy and a model-based Controller that executes local collision avoidance.
 The Planner learns both a topological cooperative strategy represented as a winding number and dynamic weights indicating which agents to prioritize for coordination.
 The Controller then executes local control to follow the plan.